 This essay is the first in the series Southern Baptist Voices, a dialogue between Southern Baptist seminarians and representatives of the BioLogos perspective on science and Christian faith.
 In this post, Part 1 of Dr. Keathley’s two-part paper, he outlines the first three of six areas of concern he has with BioLogos positions.
-The remainder of his paper and a two-part BioLogos response will be posted beginning tomorrow.
+The next post in this series features the remainder of his paper, which is followed by a two-part BioLogos response.
 For a more complete description of the project’s history and aims, please see our introduction here.

 Professors at the six Southern Baptist seminaries subscribe to the Baptist Faith and Message (BF&M), the statement of faith adopted by the Southern Baptist Convention.
 The BF&M provides a summary of Christian beliefs from a Baptist perspective, but it is conspicuously silent on three subjects: Calvinism, the nature of the millennial kingdom, and the age of the earth.
 Because Southern Baptists hold to a spectrum of views on each of these hot-button items, no specific position is taken.
 It is the third matter—creation, the age of the earth, and all the attendant matters, that concern us now.
 The BF&M declares God to be the Creator of the Universe and describes humans as the special creation of God, but the confession has no section that deals specifically with the doctrine of Creation.